seanbyrne88/RustPlugins/src/RustNotifications/RustNotifications/README.md

 - NotificationCooldownInSeconds: Time to wait between base attacked notifications.
 This is on a per player basis.
 Meaning if two players have their bases attacked inside the cooldown period, they will both receive messages.

-# Tips
-To take the usernames out of the attacked notifications just edit the Message templates located in the configuration file.

 # TODO
 - Notify on structure destroyed.